LucaScorpion/vixyl/README.md

 ## About

-Vixyl is a tool that allows you to read and create pixel art vinyls.
+Vixyl lets you read and create pixel art vinyls.

 This project started thanks to a [tweet by Notch](https://twitter.com/notch/status/490927655806853120), which contained just this image: